-Origins of the Rebellion
+Origins of Scientific Rebellion

 “Hello, world.
 I’m the dad of a trans kid.”